These are photos of people who have found the Hoopty of their Dreams.Tamara from and Her Beloved Ross.

 with some pretty dope parts.
 He commutes from Oakland to SF and needed a nice vintage light weight for the ride.
 His previous bike was multi-geared,& after test riding the Hoopty tuned Nishiki SS he was totally stoked on the simple speed style.
 If you're ever in the Mission district check out the pizza restaurant where he works.(it smells good in there) Little Star Pizza

-Ben from SF wanted a high end road bike to exercise and get around town.
+Ben wanted a high end road bike to exercise and get around town.

 Ben works at a restaurant in the North Beach area and was tired of walking there.
 He had been